Skip to content

 }

-use nestrs_core::module;
+use nest_rs_config::ConfigModule;

-use nestrs_queue::QueueModule;
+use nest_rs_core::module;

-use crate::audio::AudioModule;
+use features::audio::AudioQueueModule;

-imports = [
+#[module(imports = [

-pub struct AppModule;
+pub struct WorkerModule;

 apps/worker/src/main.rs

-use nestrs_core::App;
+use nest_rs_core::App;

-use nestrs_queue::QueueWorker;
+use worker::WorkerModule;

 #[tokio::main]

-async fn main() -> anyhow::Result<()> {
+async fn main() -> Result<()> {

 App::builder()